xonev/fitbitdev.com/_posts/2017-09-18-getting-ready.markdown

 ## Required Reading

-First off, to start learning what we need to know to create apps, it's helpful to have some idea of what the Ionic is going to be capable of out of the box.
-You can do that by reading up on the watch at [the Fitbit store](https://www.fitbit.com/uk/shop/ionic) and then acquire even more detailed information by perusing
+First off, to start learning what we need to know to create apps, it's helpful to have some idea of the Ionic's capabilities out of the box.
+You can find out by reading up on the watch at [the Fitbit store](https://www.fitbit.com/uk/shop/ionic) and then acquire even more detailed information by perusing
 [the Ionic user manual](https://staticcs.fitbit.com/content/assets/help/manuals/manual_ionic_en_US.pdf).